S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: for Shimura varieties

 \begin{theorem} The pullback of $S_{V,\eta}$ along (\ref{802984903}) is exactly $T_V^S$. \end{theorem}

 \begin{proof} This follows from the above discussion and theorem \ref{840238493}. \end{proof}

-Next we want to compare the Hecke operator and excursion operator on the compactly supported cohomology of $\bar{\mathfrak{X}}_K$, and deduce the S=T conjecture of Xiao-Zhu.
+Next we want to compare the Hecke operator and excursion operator on the compactly supported cohomology of $\bar{\mathfrak{X}}_K$, and deduce the $S=T$ conjecture of Xiao--Zhu.
 We begin with a well-known observation.

-\begin{lemma} Let $\pi: \mathfrak{S}_K\longrightarrow Spec(\mathcal{O}_{L})$ be the structure map of $\mathfrak{S}_K$, then $R^i\pi_! \overline{\mathbb{Q}_l}$ is a lisse sheaf on $Spec(\mathcal{O}_{L})$ for every $i$. \end{lemma}
+\begin{lemma} Let $\pi: \mathfrak{S}_K\longrightarrow \on{Spec}(\Breve{\mathbb{Z}}_p)$ be the structure map of $\mathfrak{S}_K$, then $R^i\pi_! \overline{\mathbb{Q}}_\ell$ is a lisse sheaf on $\on{Spec}(\Breve{\mathbb{Z}}_p)$ for every $i$. \end{lemma}

-\begin{proof} It follows from the existence of integral toroidal compactification that $R^j\pi_* \overline{\mathbb{Q}_l}$ is lisse (using the Leray spectral sequence of the open immersion into toroidal compactification and purity of normal crossing divisors).
-Now Poincare duality gives the result for $R^i\pi_! \overline{\mathbb{Q}_l}$. \end{proof}
+\begin{proof} It follows from the existence of integral toroidal compactifications (\cite{KeerthiMADAPUSIPERA2019}) that $R^j\pi_* \overline{\mathbb{Q}}_\ell$ is lisse (using the Leray spectral sequence of the open immersion into toroidal compactification and purity of normal crossing divisors).
+Now Poincare duality gives the result for $R^i\pi_! \overline{\mathbb{Q}}_\ell$. \end{proof}

 \begin{lemma} There is a canonical isomorphism

 with notations as in appendix \ref{serepoir}. \end{lemma}